dethos/worker-planet/README.md

 ## Customize the generated HTML

 Each community has its own identity, so you should be able to easily customize the look and feel of the generated page.
-To do so, before publishing you can edit the `templates/list_posts.handlebars` file.
+To do so, before publishing you can edit the `templates/default.handlebars` file.

 After you should "precompile" that file using the following command:

-> \$ handlebars templates/list_posts.handlebars -f templates/list_posts.precompiled.js -c handlebars/runtime
+> \$ npm run template -- templates/default.handlebars -f templates/default.precompiled.js

-**Note:** You need to have handlebars installed "globally" for this step.